Research university: Worldwide distribution

-The QS World University Ranking for 2021 included 1002 research universities.
-The region with the highest number was Europe, with 39.8%, followed by Asia/Pacific with 26.7%, the US and Canada with 15.6%, Latin America with 10.8% and the Middle East and Africa with 7%.
+The QS World University Ranking for 2021 included 1,002 research universities.
+The region with the highest number was Europe, with 39.8%, followed by Asia/Pacific with 26.7%, the US and Canada with 15.6%, Latin America with 10.8%, and the Middle East and Africa with 7%.
 All regions except the Middle East and Africa were represented in the top 100.
 The largest number of new entrants to the rankings were from East Asia and Eastern Europe, followed by Southern Europe.
-By individual country, the US has the most institutions with 151, followed by the UK with 84, China with 51, and Germany with 45.
-The top 200 shows a similar pattern with the US having 45 universities, the UK 26 and Germany 12.
-By comparison, the Carnegie Classification of Institutions of Higher Education (2015) identifies 115 US universities as "Doctoral Universities: Highest Research Activity" and a further 107 as "Doctoral Universities: Higher Research Activity", while Altbach estimated that there were around 220 research universities in the US in 2013.
+By individual country, the US had the most institutions with 151, followed by the UK with 84, China with 51 and Germany with 45.
+The top 200 showed a similar pattern with the US having 45 universities, the UK 26 and Germany 12.
+By comparison, the Carnegie Classification of Institutions of Higher Education (2015) identified 115 US universities as "Doctoral Universities: Highest Research Activity" and a further 107 as "Doctoral Universities: Higher Research Activity", while Altbach estimated that there were around 220 research universities in the US in 2013.

-The Academic Ranking of World Universities shows a similar distribution, with 185 of their 500 ranked institutions in 2020 coming from Europe, 161 from the Americas, 149 from Asia/Oceania and five from Africa.
-All regions except Africa are represented in the top 100, although the Americas are represented solely by universities from the US and Canada.
-In 2022, the US has the most universities in the top 500 from a single country, 127, followed by China with 83, the UK with 38 and Germany with 31.
-The top 200 shows the similar pattern: the US with 62 followed by China with 30 and the UK with 21.
+The Academic Ranking of World Universities for 2020 showed a similar distribution, with 185 of their 500 ranked institutions coming from Europe, 161 from the Americas, 149 from Asia/Oceania and five from Africa.
+All regions except Africa were represented in the top 100, although the Americas were represented solely by universities from the United States and Canada.
+In 2025, China had the most universities in the top 500, 113, followed by the US with 111, the UK with 37 and Germany with 35.
+However, the top 200 shows the different pattern: the US with 58 followed by China with 39 and the UK with 18.

-The Times Higher Education only gives a breakdown by country and only for its top 200; this again has the U.S. at the top with 58, followed by the UK with 28, Germany with 22, and China with 11.
-The top 200 features one university from Africa, the University of Cape Town in South Africa, but none from Latin America.
-The U.S. News & World Report Best Global Universities Ranking 2021 gives numbers by country for the 1500 universities ranked from 86 countries: the U.S. is again top, with 255, followed by China with 176 and the UK with 87.
-The 2020 CWTS Leiden Ranking includes 1,176 universities in the rankings from 65 countries: China tops the list for the first time, with 204, followed by the U.S. with 198, the UK with 58 and Germany with 54.
+The 2026 Times Higher Education only gave a breakdown by country and only for its top 200; this again had the US at the top with 55, followed by the UK with 26, Germany with 18 and China with 13.
+The top 200 featured one university from Africa, the University of Cape Town in South Africa, but none from Latin America.
+The U.S. News & World Report Best Global Universities Ranking 2025 gave numbers by country for the 2250 universities ranked from more than 100 countries: China was the top, with 397, followed by the US with 280 and India with 118.
+However, the U.S. had 115 schools in the top 500, followed by China with 70 schools and the UK with 37.
+The 2025 CWTS Leiden Ranking included 1,594 universities in the rankings from 77 countries/regions: China topped the list, with 356, followed by the US with 204 and the UK with 61.